ArslanKamchybekov/wildhacks/extension/README.md

 ## API Integration

-The extension communicates with the GoalKeeper API to:
+The extension communicates with the Waddl API to:
 - Authenticate users
 - Retrieve user goals
 - Check URL productivity